-Tuesday Afternoon - July 21, 2015
+Tuesday Afternoon - July 19, 2016

 Moderator Tim York called the business session to order at 1:30 p.m.
-He brought the message from Revelation 2:1 on "Pay Attention" and led in prayer.
+He brought a message on "A Culture in Crisis" from Proverbs 29:18 and led in prayer.

 The clerk read the Credentials Committee report.
-Motion carried to receive the report and seat the delegates.
+(See page .)
+Motion carried to receive the report and seat delegates.

 The clerk read a partial report from the General Board.
+(See page .)
 Motion carried to receive the report and adopt it item by item.

 Motion carried to adopt Item 1 of the General Board report.
-(See page 22.)

 Executive Secretary Keith Burden gave the Executive Office, ONE Magazine, and Building Services reports.
 Auditor Terry Hill gave the financial reports.
 Motion carried to receive the reports and adopt the budgets.
+Tim Campbell was recognized for 12 years of service on the Executive Committee.
+Ben Gibson, pastor of Phillips Chapel Free Will Baptist Church in Springdale, Arkansas, shared how the "Fanning the Flame" program has impacted their church.
+Danny Dwyer, Rekindle administrator, shared the Rekindle church revitalization program.

 The clerk read Item 2 of the General Board report.
-Motion carried to adopt Item 2.
+Motion carried to adopt.